 At this time, the majority of bishops invited plan to attend the conference.
 Through our presence we will participate fully in the program of the conference, as well as seek to further the conversation around the various cultural expressions of marriage.
 We intend to build relationships and missional partnerships that will be inclusive vehicles for building communion across the Anglican world in all its beautiful diversity.
 We will seek to reflect our varied understandings of marriage, as well as our profound commitment to the dignity of all human beings, including the human rights of LGBTQ+ persons.

 This week we have been in prayer and reflection on the Way of Love and how we as The Episcopal Church make that witness to the world as disciples of our Lord Jesus Christ.
 We affirm that all persons have been named by God as beloved and we commit to living more deeply into that truth.

 A STATEMENT FROM THE BISHOPS’ SPOUSES PLANNING GROUP

-We join our voices with those in The Episcopal Church who have expressed their disappointment and dismay at the exclusion of same gender spouses from the invitation to Lambeth Conference.
+We join our voices with those in The Episcopal Church who have expressed their disappointment and dismay at the exclusion of same-sex spouses from the invitation to Lambeth Conference.
 We especially stand with our fellow spouse, Becki Sander, spouse of Bishop Mary Glasspool, who is one of the spouses being excluded.

 The Archbishop of Canterbury has stated that the theme of this Lambeth Conference is “God’s Church for God’s World: Walking, Listening, and Witnessing Together”.
 The spouse community understands that the Anglican Communion is not of one mind with regard to marriage, and that, in the life of the Communion, this is a complex issue.
-Exclusion of same gender spouses, however, seems like a simplistic reaction to this complex issue.
+Exclusion of same-sex spouses, however, seems like a simplistic reaction to this complex issue.
 It saddens us that all are not welcome to walk, listen, and witness with us, and that all voices will not be heard at this gathering.